Post-Roe, the morning after pill will be crucial. Startups are racing to increase access

 Crisis pregnancy centers play a role in spreading this misinformation, Swartzendruber says.
 She’s created a database that tracks the more than 2,500 centers across the country, and, in 2018, she published an academic paper that analyzed the content they put out.
 “We looked at the health information they presented on their websites and we found a lot of inaccuracies,” she says.
 “They called emergency contraception an abortive agent and highlighted risks that just aren’t there.
 They say there’s no safety information about overdoses, but the truth is nobody is getting addicted to the morning after pill or overdosing on it.”

-Today, Stix is unveiling billboards ads located within five miles of crisis pregnancy centers in Oklahoma, Arkansas, Utah, Missouri, and Kentucky, which are among the states with trigger bans.
+Today, Stix is unveiling billboards ads located within five miles of crisis pregnancy centers in Ohio, Arkansas, Utah, Missouri, and Kentucky, which are among the states with trigger bans.
 These billboards will advertise Restart while also highlighting the absurdity of restricting abortion.
 For instance, one says, “In Ohio, a dog can legally get an abortion.
 But her owner is begging for reproductive rights.”

 Stix’s founders acknowledge that the morning after pill won’t be useful to women who are already several weeks pregnant and might seek out a CPC because they need an abortion.
 But they believe their billboards are a form of counter-programming to the misinformation spread by CPCs, encouraging women to seek out science-backed information about emergency contraception on Stix’s website.